 Suppose someone wants to search for safe bug spray.
 After initiating the search, Google produces “People also ask” (PAA) questions.
 It looks like this in the search results:

 These questions pull answers from web pages as another way of showcasing content as a “featured snippet.”
-If Google pulls answers from your site once, it’ll continue pulling them each time queries containing that same question appears.
+If Google pulls answers from your site once, it’ll continue pulling them each time queries containing that same question appear.

 Each time users click on a question, the dialogue box expands to display a brief answer snippet.
-Beneath that snippet, there’s a link to the website where searchers can receive a more in-depth answer to their question.
+Beneath that snippet, there’s a link to the website where searchers can receive a more in-depth answer to their questions.
 There’s also a shortcut URL beneath the question that gives users opportunities to perform a detailed search of their question.

 Why Is This Important?